renatodellosso/diyws/README.md

 1. Clone the repository
 1. Run `pnpm install` to install dependencies
-1. Run `pnpm run setup` to set up the application with the following CLI arguments:
+1. Run `pnpm run setup` to set up the application (see options below)
+1. You're done!
+DIYWS is now running and accessible at the specified URL.
+It will automatically start when Docker starts.

+### Set Up Script Options

 - `-s, --secret <secret>`: A secret key used for authentication (required)
 - `-U, --username <username>`: The username for authentication (required)